KILLER WHALE RESEARCH

 Chemical pollution (including persistent organic pollutants, POPs) may cause adverse health effects in whales, including immunosuppression and reproductive impairment.
 POP-induced reproductive toxicity is the leading hypothesis for the declining whale and dolphin populations in European waters.
 However, research on levels and effects of marine pollution in whales in Norway has been scarce to date.
 Obtaining tissues from dead cetaceans offers the possibility to quantify contaminant concentrations.
 In addition, doing a full screening of these animals allows for identification of emerging contaminants such as unregulated pesticides, new brominated flame retardants, perfluorinated substances and chlorinated paraffins.

 The stranding project aims at collecting tissue samples of dead stranded cetaceans along the Norwegian coast for analyses of chemical pollution.
 Specific aims are to quantify contaminant concentrations and to assess the risk of contaminant exposure in Arctic whales.
 This project is a collaboration with the University of Oslo and the Norwegian University of Life Sciences.
 The project will provide novel baseline knowledge available to the working groups of the Arctic Council and to be used for further international contaminant regulation work of REACH and the Stockholm Convention.

 We recognise the greater value of focusing conservation efforts on populations rather than individuals.
 Nevertheless, we believe that animal welfare should be promoted whenever possible.
 Challenging situations involving single or small groups of cetaceans in distress may infrequently arise in coastal waters.
 These include by-catch or entanglement in fishing gears, live standings, natural entrapments in shallow bays, or sick or isolated individuals.
 Often, there are no protocols in place to manage these risky situations and outcomes appear rather uncertain.
 This often leads to important controversy and lack of action taken.
-To assist local communities and further promote animal welfare, we put great efforts into travelling onsite and conducting situation assessments whenever possible.
-Our strategy typically consists in advising on possible solutions if any.
+To assist local communities and help with animal welfare, we travel onsite, conduct situation assessments and advise on possible solutions whenever possible.
 We always establish contact and solicit approvals from the Norwegian authorities prior initiating any intervention.